mcrcodes-daytimemonks/quiz-app/README.md

     ```

 After carrying out the above steps, your prisma client should now be able to carry out valid database transactions.

-*Due to the tight deadline for submission of the MVP.
-The project currently only utilizes a single cloud hosted MongoDB database (for both production and development).
-The database has one collection containing our questions data set.*

-*We realise this is not a long term solution.
-Should the project be developed further, the plan is to expand the development workflow to include a second (local) database instance as part of the development and testing workflow, thus protecting the integrity of the production database.*